 Drawing lots as a method of determining ownership and rights is as ancient as the earliest written documents, but it was not until the late fifteenth and sixteenth centuries that this practice became common throughout Europe.
 The lottery’s origins in the United States date to 1612, when King James I of England established a lottery to provide funding for the Jamestown, Virginia settlement.
 Public and private organizations soon began using the money raised from lottery proceeds to fund towns, wars, colleges, and public works projects.

 NoRC survey results

-The NoRC lottery survey results provide little evidence that lotteries are targeting the poor.
+The NoRC lottery survey results provide little evidence that sydney prize lotteries are targeting the poor.
 Ticket purchases in areas associated with low-income residents are more likely to be in stores frequented by higher-income residents.
 High-income residential areas, on the other hand, are less likely to have any lottery outlets, which suggests that sales of tickets in these areas are lower than in those of lower-income neighborhoods.
 This is not to suggest that lotteries do not target low-income populations.

 Attitudes of Americans toward lotteries

 According to a recent YouGov poll, nearly a third of Americans say winning the lottery would make them happier.
 The rest say it would only make them as happy as before, and only one percent would become happier after winning the lottery.
 American attitudes toward money also show mixed feelings about lotteries: 26% of respondents believe that money can make us happy, while 74% say that it cannot.
 This divide is even greater for younger Americans, with 32% of those aged under thirty saying they would quit their jobs if they won $1 million or less.